jsmnbom/potion-commotion/README.md

 ## Download

-The game can be downloaded for free on [Itch.io](https://jsmnbom.itch.io/potion-commotion).
+The game can be purchased on [Itch.io](https://jsmnbom.itch.io/potion-commotion).

 *Note: no MacOSX version as I have no mac computer available for testing.*